 Course Director – Ja Hyun Shin, M.D.

 This is an elective in Obstetrics within the Division of Maternal-Fetal Medicine at Weill Cornell Medicine.
-The students selected for this 4-week elective will be part of the inpatient team evaluating, admitting, managing, delivering, and following obstetrical patients through out the post-partum period.
+The students selected for this 4-week elective will be part of the inpatient team evaluating, admitting, managing, delivering, and following obstetrical patients throughout the post-partum period.
 There will be a particular focus on hospitalized antepartum patients.
 The students will be expected to make daily rounds independently on assigned patients, and to present them at sign-out each morning and evening.
 Students will be under the direct supervision of the Course Director.
 Students will work closely with attendings, Maternal-Fetal Medicine fellows, and residents assigned to labor and delivery, antepartum and postpartum units.

-Course Director – Emilie L. Vander Haar, M.D.
+Course Director – Ayisha Buckley, M.D.